RichardAth/Projects/README.md

 GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress messages it produces have been modified to work with a console window instead of a Web Browser.

+A feature was added to allow use of Msieve as an alternative to the original ECM & SIQS factorisation.
+My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -i option is used witm Msieve.
+The -i option causes greater use of ECM within Msieve.
+The default is to use ECM only for factors < 15 digits.
+In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.